Learn more about:

 Why you should conduct a reference check

 Candidates present themselves positively on their resumes and during interviews.
-Reference checks can give you more objective information about their performance.
-Before extending a job offer to candidates, consider getting references from their former employees, co-workers and business partners (e.g. clients.)
+A candidate's references can give you more objective information about their performance.
+Before extending a job offer, consider getting references from former employees, co-workers and business partners (e.g. clients.)

 Conduct reference checks to: